hadas8/messaging-system/README.md

 # Messaging System API

 ## Description
-This project is a backend API developed with Python using Django and Django REST Framework.
+This project is a backend API developed with Python using Django and Django REST Framework, using PostgreSQL for the database.
 It provides functionality for users to send, receive, and manage messages within a messaging system.

 ## Table of Contents
 - [Setup and Installation](#setup-and-installation)